git-shwetank/actions_and_pages/readme-intermediate.md

 To Do: Check for HCL's GitHub Enterprise Account

 <h2>Provision a runner group in GitHub Actions</h2>
+- Management
+- Standardization
+- Scalability

+Stackoverflow usecase: Runner Group - [set and forget]

+Runner Group is wrapped by a Secure Firewall which limits Access and Repositories using policies defined.

+- organization's runner settings
+- grant access to a runner group
+- assign additional granular repository
+-

 <h2>Create reusable workflows in GitHub Actions</h2>

 <h2>Manage and Monitor workflows in GitHub Actions</h2>